Home » Recipes » Dessert Recipes » Halloween Ghost Cupcakes

 What’s the best way to store these cupcakes?

 These cupcakes are easiest to store in a cake storage container with a high dome lid.
-The types with a cupcake insert work really well!
+The ones with a cupcake insert work really well!

 Lana Stuart.